-Discover what’s hidden or what’s next, Thursday at 10:00am or 5:30pm
+Discover what’s hidden or what’s next, Thursday at 10:00am

 The Habitat Bunch invites you to join RRCT staff and professional experts in weekly explorations on conserved lands in the Royal River watershed.
 Each week has a varied topic – spring migrations, connectivity planning, successful restorations – but the common theme is an opportunity to walk and connect with RRCT, neighbors, and our conserved lands.
 We see these treks as a critical way in understanding how to be our best version of a community-aligned land trust.
-Treks are typically one to three miles, and often include off-trail excursions to see emerging projects or emerging destinations.
+Treks are typically one to three miles, and sometimes include off-trail excursions to see emerging projects or emerging destinations.

 RSVPs are not required.
 These events occur irrespective of the weather, cancelled only by notice on this webpage, and only with a downpour or other extreme weather.
 Vote with your feet!